omnetpp/omnetpp/doc/src/userguide/ini-editor.rst

 Content Assist
 ^^^^^^^^^^^^^^

-If you press :kbd:`Ctrl+Space`, you will get a list of proposals valid at the insertion point.
+If you press :kbd:`Ctrl+SPACE`, you will get a list of proposals valid at the insertion point.
 The list may contain section names, general options, and parameter names and values of the modules of the configured network.

 .. figure:: pictures/INI-TextEditor2.png